Kidney stonesCalcium stones; Nephrolithiasis

 Certain antibiotics and drug therapies for type 2 diabetes are also associated with kidney stone formation.

 In many cases, kidney stones do not produce symptoms.
 However, if a stone becomes trapped (or lodged) in the ureter (the thin tube between the bladder and kidney), symptoms can be very severe.
 Often, symptoms vary depending on the stone's location and its progress.

 - Pain usually begins abruptly on one side and then continues to be intense and consistent.
-(In some cases it lasts for a few minutes, disappears, then returns after about 10 minutes.)
+In some cases it lasts for a few minutes, disappears, and then returns after about 10 minutes.

-- The patient cannot find a comfortable position and usually stands, sits, paces, or reclines in a failed search for a position that will bring relief.
+- The person cannot find a comfortable position and usually stands, sits, paces, or reclines in a failed search for a position that will bring relief.

 - If the stone is in the kidney or upper urinary tract, the pain usually starts in one flank area (to the side of the back near the waist).
 It typically radiates to the groin.

 - If the stone is too large to pass easily, the pain follows the muscle contractions in the wall of the ureter as they try to squeeze the stone along into the bladder.